dipaish/databases/databaseDesign.md

 ## Database Design:
 ### What is Data Modeling?
-> It is a process to define and analyze data requirements to support a certain busines sprocess or to serve a purpose.
+> It is a process to define and analyze data requirements to support a certain business process or to serve a purpose.

 ###  Database Design Process